jmscudder/COVID/index.md

 ![](Vaccinations.png)

 >The current total number of first round vaccinations represents to 5 people out of every 8 in the state of Ohio having begun their vaccination sequence.
->This is 62.57 percent of the population of Ohio.
+>This is 62.63 percent of the population of Ohio.

->The current total number of second round vaccinations represents 18 people out of every 31 in the state of Ohio having completed their vaccination sequence.
+>The current total number of second round vaccinations represents 25 people out of every 43 in the state of Ohio having completed their vaccination sequence.
->This is 58.05 percent of the population of Ohio.
+>This is 58.11 percent of the population of Ohio.

->Currently fully vaccinated (2 weeks past a second dose) are: 6,775,180 people, who received their second round vaccination on or before Apr 27 2022.
+>Currently fully vaccinated (2 weeks past a second dose) are: 6,783,606 people, who received their second round vaccination on or before May 05 2022.
->This represents 57.91 percent of the population of Ohio.
+>This represents 57.98 percent of the population of Ohio.

->Currently maximally protected are: 3,538,958 people, who received their third vaccination dose on or before Apr 27 2022.
+>Currently maximally protected are: 3,553,163 people, who received their third vaccination dose on or before May 05 2022.
->This represents 30.25 percent of the population of Ohio.
+>This represents 30.37 percent of the population of Ohio.

 ### Archival: Testing
 **These figures cannot be updated as Ohio Dept. of Health is no longer reporting testing data.**